alexgolec/tda-api/docs/order-builder.rst

 process looks like this:

 1. Place an order using your favorite UI.
-2. Call the following script:
+2. Call the following script to generate code for the most recently-placed
+   order:

 .. code-block:: shell